amberstar/State/README.md

 ```

 ## Protocol Oriented
-State has a protocol oriented design with extension points to extend all of your models.
+STState has a protocol oriented design with extension points to extend all of your models.
 Model items can compose with protocol types with full serialization support.

 ![<Protocol Oriented>](Docs/Resources/diag2.png)

 Not only can you extend each individual model type with an extension, you can also add API to all of your model elements by extending the Model protocol with your own protocol extension.
-In-fact, this is exactly how State provides a save function to every model.
+In-fact, this is exactly how STState provides a save function to every model.

 ## Serialization